You Can't Ask That

 You Can't Ask That is an Australian TV series created by ABC Television that first went to air in August 2016.
 As of June 2022 its seventh season is on air in Australia.

 The series took a hiatus in 2023, but is expected to return beyond that.
+In March 2026, the series was renewed for an eighth season.

 History

 The series was created by Kirk Docker, Aaron Smith and Jon Casimir in 2015, as a spin-off from Hungry Beast.
 The first episode of the first season aired on ABC TV on 3 August 2016, as well as on iview.

 Its seventh season started airing in May 2022 in Australia.

 Description

 The show aims to offer insight into the lives of marginalised communities and break down stereotypes while answering the questions people are afraid to ask, reportedly inspired by Ask Me Anything (AMA) threads on Reddit.

 Each episode asks controversial questions sourced from the public to a minority Australian population, with the first series including indigenous people, people of short stature, Muslims, sex workers, transgender people and more.
 Several representative organisations were credited in the series including Short Statured People of Australia, Scarlet Alliance, Alzheimer's Australia and Exit International, as well as The Karuna Hospice Service and Palliative Care NSW.